Pam Clark, Chm.

 § Essay on “Memorial Poppy” not to exceed 100 words

-§ The memorial poppy must be visible in all promotion and publicity submitted
+§ The memorial poppy must be visible in all promotions and publicity submitted

 § Neatness and creativity